Oswego County, New York

 Oswego County is a county in the U.S. state of New York.
-As of the 2020 census, the population was 117,525.
+As of the 2020 United States census, the population was 117,525.
 The county seat is Oswego.
-The county name is from a Mohawk-language word meaning "the pouring out place", referring to the point at which the Oswego River feeds into Lake Ontario at the northern edge of the county in the city of Oswego.
+The county name is from a Mohawk-language word meaning 'the pouring out place', referring to the point at which the Oswego River feeds into Lake Ontario at the northern edge of the county in the city of Oswego.
+The county is part of the Central New York region of the state.

-Oswego County is part of the Syracuse, NY Metropolitan Statistical Area.
+Oswego County is part of the Syracuse metropolitan area.

 History

 When counties were established in the British colony of New York in 1683, the present Oswego County was part of Albany County.
 This was an enormous county, including the northern part of what is now New York state as well as all of the present state of Vermont and, in theory, extending westward to the Pacific Ocean.
 This county was reduced in size on July 3, 1766, by the creation of Cumberland County in the British colony, and further on March 16, 1770, by the creation of Gloucester County, both containing territory now in Vermont.

 On March 12, 1772, what was left of Albany County was split into three parts, one remaining under the name Albany County.
 One of the other pieces, Tryon County, contained the western portion (and thus, since no western boundary was specified, theoretically still extended west to the Pacific).
 The eastern boundary of Tryon County was approximately 5 mi west of the present city of Schenectady, and the county included the western part of the Adirondack Mountains and the area west of the West Branch of the Delaware River.
 The area then designated as Tryon County now includes 37 counties of New York State.
 The county was named for William Tryon, colonial governor of New York.

 In the years prior to 1776, most of the Loyalists in Tryon County fled to Canada.
 In 1784, following the peace treaty that ended the American Revolutionary War, the name of Tryon County was changed to Montgomery County to honor the general, Richard Montgomery, who had captured several places in Canada and died attempting to capture the city of Quebec, replacing the name of the hated British governor.